d-edgar/Windows10Warning/README.md

 # Windows10Warning

 > [!NOTE]
-> Donwload the latest release of this via the button below, ensure you copy the config.json file as well as create a logo.png (595px, 254px) in the same directory as the download.
-Look at the documentation below to ensure you have configured things correctly.
+> Download the latest release using the button below.
+Make sure to copy the config.json file and create a logo.png (595px × 254px) in the same directory as the download.
+Refer to the documentation below to ensure everything is configured correctly.

 https://github.com/d-edgar/Windows10Warning/releases/latest